ctcodie/MathHammer/README.md

 * Ability to input multiple weapons
 * Bonus features, not priority
 	* Options for things like Feel no pain?
 Cover?
-	* Account for melta weapons? eg damage 2d6 pick the highest?
-How does this affect the average?
-		1d6 average is 3.5
-		2d6 average is 4.47
 	* AP modifying / mortal wound abilities like eldar bladestorm and sniper rifles
 * Some weapons get multiple d6 damage or shots
 * SEO